About pool fencing and barrier safety standards

 For information about opting-in to pool barrier certification read about requirements for pool safety barriers for properties 1.8 hectares or larger.

-The laws and regulations for pool safety barriers in the NT are in the Swimming Pool Safety Act.
-Read the law.
+The laws and regulations for pool safety barriers in the NT are in the Swimming Pool Safety Act 2004.

-The pool safety barrier requirements are based on Australian Standards modified to accommodate NT conditions.
+The pool safety barrier requirements are based on Australian Standards modified top accommodate NT conditions.

 Pool safety barriers are just one strategy to protect children under the age of five years from the dangers of swimming pools.
 Supervision is also a key strategy along with teaching children to swim.